Skip to content

 Bandwidth Allocation

-Bandwidth allocation allows you to control and optimize bandwidth usage across your network.
-The scm CLI provides commands to create, update, delete, and load bandwidth allocation configurations.
+Bandwidth allocations control and optimize bandwidth usage across your SASE network by defining guaranteed and maximum bandwidth limits.
+The scm CLI provides commands to create, update, delete, and bulk load bandwidth allocation configurations.

 Set Bandwidth Allocation